maddie-aos/fishpredict/README.md

 # fishpredict
-Full web deployment of CPSC 597 project.
+Code for full deployment of Master's Thesis

+Please go to this link to see the web deployment: www.google.com